thrackle-io/uint1024/docs/src/src/Uint1024.sol/library.Uint1024.md

 Calculates the product of a uint512 and uint256.
 The result is a uint768.

-*Used the chinese remainder theoreme*
+*Used the chinese remainder theorem*

 ```solidity